 While they chatted, a sudden loud burst of laughter caught Ava's attention from across the cafeteria.

 It was Liam and his group, sitting with the usual crowd—football players, cheerleaders, the golden circle of popularity.
-With a gorgeous blonde girl sitting beside him—Mia Reed, Liam's girlfriend.
+With a gorgeous blonde girl sitting beside him—Mia Reed, Liam's girlfriend for the last three years and the number one goddess of the school.

 Their gazes locked, both frozen for a second, but then Mia touched Liam's arm, jolting him back.

-Liam blinked and turned away, breaking the eye contact.
+Liam blinked and turned away, breaking eye contact.

-Sigh.
 Ava exhaled.
-'Stop being an idiot', she thought, turning back to her food.
+'Stop being an idiot,' she thought, turning back to her food.

 Before she could spiral further, a group of students near the windows started shouting.